 It has and continues to provide training facilities for an impressive array of champions, including Sheffield-born heptathlete Jessica Ennis-Hill, boxers Anthony Joshua and Nicola Adams and the Paralympian table-tennis player Will Bailey, as well as sixty local sports clubs and seventy thousand local school children a year.

 The initial cost of the facility was £28 million, and the Institute aims to balance usage at 90% local community to 10% elite athletes.

 Our guide, Ryan Ruddiforth, shows Bus Ride passengers, many of whom grew up in Attercliffe after the Second World War, the facilities for boxing, wheelchair basketball and – most impressive of all – the huge 200-metre indoor running track.

 I’m looking forward to offering heritage bus-ride experiences to groups from outside Sheffield in 2020, and in the ‘Sheffield’s Industrial Heritage’ tour I plan to take people first of all to Magna, to see the hot, dark, dangerous spaces where workers spent their days in the steel industry and then, for contrast, to EISS to experience the light, clean, air-conditioned spaces in which people exercise and perfect their sport skills in the twenty-first century.

 The Valley has come a long way within a lifetime, and I want to present this in as dramatic a way as possible.

-The ‘Sheffield’s Industrial Heritage’ bus tours are arranged on an individual basis, and Magna and EISS may not always be available because of major events taking place.
+The ‘Sheffield’s Industrial Heritage’ bus tours for groups are arranged on an individual basis, and Magna and EISS may not always be available because of major events taking place.
 On occasions the Bus Ride may visit other equivalent buildings in the city centre or the Lower Don Valley.
 For further details please click here.